gmarchesiv/Peru_vs_peers/README.md

 # PeruvsPeers
-Comparative economic analysis of Peru vs Latam peers
+Comparative economic analysis of Peru vs Latam peers.
+Some articles are in Spanish.